Attentive max feature map and joint training for acoustic scene classification: Introduction

 Acoustic scene classification (ASC) is the task of recognizing scenes based on environmental sounds.
-The recent studies on environmental audio analysis are led by the detection and classification of acoustic scenes and events (DCASE) community, which covers a variety of tasks such as ASC, sound event detection, and audio captioning \cite{mesaros2017detection, mesaros2018multi, mesaros2019acoustic, heittola2020acoustic}.
-In the DCASE 2020 challenge, ASC is divided into two subtasks: 1) subtask A for generalization across different devices and 2) subtask B, the newly released task, for a low-complexity solution in terms of the model size.
-Subtask A aims to identify a given audio clip recorded by multiple devices into one of the ten pre-defined acoustic scenes: airport, indoor shopping mall, metro station, pedestrian street, public square, a street with a medium level of traffic, tram, bus, metro, park.
-Subtask B aims to classify a given audio clip into one of the three higher level classes: outdoor, indoor, and transportation.
-Hereafter, the task for classifying the class of subtask B is defined as a 3-class classification, whereas that for classifying the class of subtask A is defined as a 10-class classification.
+The detection and classification of acoustic scenes and events (DCASE) community hosted several challenges \cite{mesaros2018multi, mesaros2019acoustic, heittola2020acoustic}.
+The DCASE 2020 challenge included two subtasks addressing different properties for ASC: 1) Subtask A requires the generalization to unknown devices, and 2) Subtask B demands a low-complexity solution in terms of model size (i.e., the number of parameters).
+Subtask A aims to identify a given audio clip recorded using multiple devices into one of the ten predefined acoustic scenes including the pedestrian street, airport, and tram.
+Subtask B aims to classify a given audio clip into one of the three relatively abstract level classes: outdoor, indoor, and transportation.
+The classification task for subtask A and subtask B are referred to as 10-class and 3-class classifications.

-Recent studies on ASC can be largely divided into two strands: data preprocessing and modeling.
-In data preprocessing, most studies exploit delta and delta-deltas for performance improvements \cite{suh2020designing, hu2020device, gao2020acoustic, liu2020acoustic, koutini2020cp}.
-Various data augmentation strategies such as mixup \cite{zhang2017mixup}, SpecAugment \cite{park2019specaugment}, pith shift, speed change and adding random noise have also been explored.
-Many studies have divided the input with several frequency bands and used the separated data as inputs \cite{phaye2019subspectralnet, suh2020designing, wang2020acoustic}.
-Feature investigation and temporal division have also been explored \cite{mun2017deep, pham2021robust, sakashita2018acoustic}.

-In modeling, ResNet and convolutional neural network (CNN) are the most widely used architecture in ASC task.
-Teacher-student network can be exploited to ease frequently mis-classified classes \cite{heo2019acoustic, jung2020knowledge}.
-The proper size of the receptive field adjusting the kernel size have also been explored \cite{koutini2020cp}.
-Attention, which is widely used in other domains, has been applied in various ways \cite{ren2019attention, phan2019spatio}.
-Utilizing the representation of other tasks and training a general-purpose network have been investigated considering the characteristics of DCASE dealing with various tasks \cite{shim2020audio, jung2020acoustic, kim2020audio, fonseca2018general, kong2018dcase, jung2020dcasenet}.
-In the latest DCASE 2020 challenge, top ranking systems in ASC mostly focused on data preprocessing techniques.